NSIS-Dev/Documentation/Includes/WinVer/IsWinME.md

 ## Example

     ${If} ${IsWinME}
-        DetailPrint "Windows ME or higher"
+        DetailPrint "Running on Windows ME"
     ${Else}
-        DetailPrint "Older than Windows ME"
+        DetailPrint "Not running on Windows ME"
     ${EndIf}

 ## Credits